-Reminder (both parts): all the sheets you are submitting should contain your anonymous code and be ordered the way you want your answers are read.
-If labelling of the pages is not properly done, we cannot guarantee that the pages that are not marked properly will be graded.
+Reminder: the first page of your answers for Part1 and ALL the sheets you are submitting as solutions for Part2 should contain your anonymous code and be ordered the way you want your answers are read.
+If labelling of the pages is not properly done, one cannot guarantee that the pages that are not marked properly will be graded.

-Upload Deadline: 19:00 (no submissions after the deadline are graded)
+Upload Deadline: 13:00 (no submissions after the deadline are graded)

-- Grading, minimum requirements: - E: fully answer "Part I" a-d and make a fair attempt on remaining of "Part I" & at least one of the questions in "Part II".
+• Grading, minimum requirements:

+- E: fully answer "Part I" a-d and make a fair attempt on remaining of "Part I" & at least one of the questions in "Part II".
 Satisfactory answers in "Part II" or remaining of "Part I" may compensate for somewhat lacking but nor wrong answers in a)-d) of "Part I" - C: fully answer Part I a-d, answer e-g in a satisfactory way; make a fair attempt on Part II (two questions) or solve one of the problems from Part II in a satisfactory way.
 Satisfactory answer to Part II (two questions) may compensate for lacking in e-g of Part I - A: answer Part I in full with minor deficiencies.
 Answer Part II (two questions) in a satisfactory way